-All of the above steps are performed even before you started your actual API operation implementations.
-At this stage, you already have an API contract, mock API with operation returning mock data, and unit tests developed and fully tested.
-Notice that all of the above can be performed in a single “Planning” Sprint, before even the actual development Sprints have started.
+The above steps are performed before starting actual API operation implementations.
+At this stage, an API contract, mock API with operation returning mock data, and unit tests are developed and fully tested.
+All of the above can be performed in a single “Planning” Sprint, before the development Sprints have started.

+What if the Planning Sprint is started and the actual API implementation to expose a relational database using CRUD operations via REST API operations has begun and a new requirement appears?
+If the change is approved for inclusion, the API contract coding changes would be made, unit tests updated, and the new contract tested.
+Executing unit tests is relatively quick and efficient using TDD.